The Pilgrimage of Grace

 There were five key reasons for its significance:

-It was the largest of the 16th century.
-There were 50,000 , and they took control of the whole of northern England.
+• It was the largest rebellion of the 16th century.
+There were 50,000 rebels, and they took control of the whole of northern England.

-The failed.
+• The rebellion failed.
 They were persuaded to disperse by the duke of Norfolk and, therefore, did not achieve their aims.
-This is significant as it shows the difficulties faced and dissuaded others from rebelling.
+This is significant as it shows the difficulties rebels faced and dissuaded others from rebelling.

-Henry began to the at a rate than before.
+• Henry began to dissolve the monasteries at a faster rate than before.

-The leaders, such as Aske, were hanged as a warning to other rebels.
+• The rebel leaders, such as Aske, were hanged as a warning to other rebels.
 This allowed Henry to become more powerful.

 Who was the king during the Pilgrimage of Grace?